jamieadams-nerd/ha-security/ha-logger/README.md

 No caller can “forget” to include the actor or operation because the logger always adds them.

-# Why this matches RTB / CDS expectations
+# Why this matches high-assurance expectations

-RTB and similar guidance want:
+Security guidance want:
 * comprehensive audit coverage
 * consistent event structure
 * clear actor, action, and object